rayterrill/rayterrill.github.io/_posts/2022-1-22-HelloAgainAzure.md

 ### Wrap-Up

-Moving from AWS to Azure has been a journey.
 I've found it really helpful to have a solid base in another public cloud with which to do comparisons against Azure, and I'm really enjoying learning new things and solving additional puzzles.
 Onward!